FilSos/Bank/README.md

-# sda-bank
+# SDA Bank
-Project for Software Development Academy
+Project develop on the course and studies.